DevShubam/emergency-kits/bitwarden.md

 # Bitwarden Emergency Kit

-The details below can be used to sign in to your Bitwarden account in an emergency.
+The details below can be used to sign in to your Bitwarden account.

+What to do with this document:
 1. Store this document on an external drive or (cloud) storage location, USB key, etc.
-2. [Optional] Print out this document.
+2. Print out this document.
-    - Write down the Master Password, or rely on the stated hint.
+    - Write down the Master Password.
     - Store in a secure place where you can find it, e.g., a safe deposit box.
+       - Consider giving it to someone you trust.

 ## Account